Advice for Friends of Caregivers

 When you have a friend who is caregiving, there are a few things to remember.
 Caregiving is something that will come to most of us at some point, perhaps only for a short while, but possibly for decades.
 Whether you’re the caregiver or a friend of a caregiver, it helps to know a bit about what it’s like.
 If you missed the first article on this topic, you may want to read it for a little more information on the subject.

-Here are a few comments and suggestions that come from my experience and the experiences of caregiving friends.
+Here are a few tips and advice for friends of caregivers that come from my experience and the experiences of caregiving friends.
 Please feel free to comment if you have additional ideas.

 - It’s not that your caregiving friends don’t want to see you, it’s just that getting an elderly or disabled person ready to go and out of the house requires so much energy and focus that we have to carefully choose where we go, what we do, and how long we stay.

-- Even if you don’t think we’ll be able to come to an event, it’s still nice to hear about things and have the option of coming if we can make it.
+- Even if you don’t think we’ll be able to come to an event, it’s still nice to hear about things and have the option to come if we can make it.

 - The children of caregivers don’t always get to go out and do as many things as other children.
 Inviting them to share an event or experience with your family can give them a delightful memory.